Jagdish-J-P/billdesk-hmac/README.md

-# BillDesk Payment Gateway Integration in Laravel
+# BillDesk Payment Gateway with HMAC Encryption implementation in Laravel

  Repository has been developed to integrate BillDesk Payment Gateway in Laravel.